Robert Cheezic: Tang Soo Do in America

 After being discharged from the US Airforce, Cheezic would return to United States.
 Around that time, he was worked full-time at Anaconda Brass Company and the Atlantic Richfield Company.
 He would establish his first Tang Soo Do school at the Waterbury Boy's Club.
 Eventually the group started to get too big for the gymnasium and Cheezic would open his own martial arts studio, the American Tang Soo Do Academy, which, per World Moo Duk Kwan, was the "first ever Tang Soo Do dojang established in the Northeast region of the United States."

 Robert Cheezic was an active participant in the 1960s booming Karate scene.
 Cheezic would take part in various events, performing demonstrations and acting as a judge and participating as a competitor.
 He would compete well into early 1970s, when he focused on coaching his own students to become Karate competitors instead.
 These students would take part in Karate competitions and engage in cultural exchange programs internationally.

 Cheezic established the Cheezic Tang Soo Do Federation in 1971.
 By 1999, the Cheezic Tang Soo Do Federation consisted of six college-based Tang Soo Do schools, fifty-one domestic branches and four international programs.

 According to Black Belt Magazine, the Cheezic Tang Soo Do Federation under Cheezic had trained over 300 black-belt level students in Tang Soo Do by 2002.

-Cheezic died on January 17, 2021.
+Cheezic died from COVID-19 on January 17, 2021, at the age of 82.